 Thurisaz is a rune of immense power.
 Within it dwells the power of widespread destruction and iron clad defense against enemies.
-Thurisaz is the hammer of Thor; vanquisher of foul beasts and defender of mankind.
-This chaotic force can be channeled, directed, and propelled at any target we wish to destroy; and also to protect that which we love and value.
-These dichotomies of defense and destruction are the most primal functions and behaviors of which Thunraz, or Thor, is representative of.
+Thurisaz is the hammer of Thor, vanquisher of foul beasts and defender of mankind.
+This chaotic force can be channeled, directed, and propelled at any target we wish to destroy; and also, to protect that which we love and value.
+These dichotomies of defense and destruction are the most primal functions and behaviors of which Thunraz/Thor/Thunor is representative of.

 Thurisaz is a symbol of male sexuality and potency.
 This primordial force is needed in the creation of new life and is a primary building block for existence.
 The male sexual energy is violent in spirit; something intense and aggressive at its’ root.
-Thurisaz shows its’ power and intent through procreation and wild, lustful intercourse.
+Thurisaz shows its’ power and intent through procreation and wild, sexual potency.

 Thurisaz is a primordial and archaic force; one that has survived since the beginning of our age.
-From the Yawning Gap of madness and nonexistence the metaphysical beast Ymir was birthed, and from the chaos of his slain corpse was the world created.
+From the Yawning Gap of madness and nonexistence the metaphysical beast Ymir was birthed.
+From the chaos of his slain corpse the world was created.
 Over the seas of blood the Thurs sailed, eventually settling in an area called Jotunheim.
 This area makes up one of the “wild” spaces surrounding the ordered, human world of Midgard.

 Thurisaz, in my opinion, radiates the opposite powers of Tiwaz.
 Order resides in Tiwaz, while chaos resides in Thurisaz.
 Our purpose is to become a master of these forces and ultimately bring them to balance within us.
 When we have finally achieved this alchemy of perfect balance, we will no longer need to return to this realm and can ascend into the next.